lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-mutations.md

 > _Manage change by updating the store in mutation resolvers._

 :::note
-This page assumes you know you to setup your app to use the Kimera executable schema.
+This page assumes you know how to setup your app to use the Kimera executable schema.
 If you don't, check out the [Setup section of the docs](/graphql-kimera/docs/setup).
 :::

 Let's start with a schema that has `createRocket` mutation.